sclorg/django-ex/README.md

 You can drop into a Python shell for debugging, create a new user for the Django Admin interface, or perform any other task.

 You can do all that by using regular CLI commands from OpenShift.
-To make it a little more convenient, you can use the script `openshift/scripts/run-in-container.sh` that wraps some calls to `osc`.
+To make it a little more convenient, you can use the script `openshift/scripts/run-in-container.sh` that wraps some calls to `oc`.
-In the future, the `osc` CLI tool might incorporate changes that make this script obsolete.
+In the future, the `oc` CLI tool might incorporate changes that make this script obsolete.

 Here is how you would run a command in a pod specified by label:

 1. Inpect the output of the command below to find the name of a pod that matches a given label:

-        osc get pods -l <your-label-selector>
+        oc get pods -l <your-label-selector>

 2. Open a shell in the pod of your choice:

-        osc exec -p <pod-name> -it -- bash
+        oc exec -p <pod-name> -it -- bash

-3. Because of how `kubectl exec` and `osc exec` work right now, your current working directory is root (/).
+3. Because of how `kubectl exec` and `oc exec` work right now, your current working directory is root (/).
 Change it to where your code lives:

         cd $HOME